Vietnam.vn - Nền tảng quảng bá Việt Nam

 After the Covid-19 pandemic was controlled, the migration of Vietnamese citizens abroad has recovered and is on the rise, especially in the field of Vietnamese workers working abroad under contracts.
 In 2023, nearly 160,000 people will go abroad to work.

-Therefore, I think that in the coming time, we need to continue to synchronously implement the following measures to create a safe and legal migration environment for citizens:
+Therefore, I think that in the coming time, we need to continue to synchronously deploy the following measures to create a safe and legal migration environment for citizens:

-Firstly, promote propaganda about existing legal and safe migration channels, risks of migration through unofficial channels, human trafficking, tricks of human trafficking criminals, illegal migration, strengthen education and dissemination of policies and laws related to migration, labor and study abroad, targeting specific subjects, including vulnerable cases, to raise awareness of the community, migrants, especially those preparing to migrate abroad.
+Firstly, promote propaganda about existing legal and safe migration channels, risks of migration through unofficial channels, human trafficking, tricks of human trafficking criminals, illegal migration, strengthen education and dissemination of policies and laws related to migration, working and studying abroad, targeting specific subjects, including vulnerable cases, to raise awareness of the community and migrants, especially those preparing to migrate abroad.

 Second, strengthen the management of residence, immigration, combat, prevent and handle illegal migration and human trafficking activities, expand legal and safe migration channels with other countries, so that migrants can choose legal migration channels that suit them, because migration is a choice, not a necessity, thereby helping to prevent illegal migration and human trafficking.